notthebee/ansible-easy-vpn/FAQ.md

 ### Q: I've lost my second factor device.
 How do I reset the 2FA?

-A: Log in to the server and execute the following commands:
+A: Log in to the server via SSH and execute the following commands:
 ```
 docker stop authelia && docker rm authelia
 sudo rm -rf /opt/docker/authelia
 cd $HOME/ansible-easy-vpn
-ansible-galaxy install -r requirements.yml
-ansible-playbook run.yml --tags authelia
+bash bootstrap.sh
 ```

 ### Q: I can't access the Internet after connecting to the Wireguard server